brondsem/djangogirls-tutorial/en/django_start_project/README.md

 <!--endsec-->

 `django-admin.py` is a script that will create the directories and files for you.
-You should now have a directory structure which looks like this:
+You will now have a directory structure which looks like this:

 ```
 djangogirls